msemtd/CheeseBoard_Software/README.md

 Future
 ------

+* Host generated docs on github or readthedocs
 * Create boards.txt / json hardware config to make selection of different boards simpler for the end user.